advancedresearch/the_century_of_satire/the-ouroboros-hypothesis.md

 to fuel heated debates over which imaginary version is the correct one, as a way to assert authority and dominance over others.

-However, the literary side is just on aspect.
+However, the literary side is just one aspect.
 The very next morning, after a drunken evening with a bar fight, people might sing together hymns to the planet Venus, before they gathered around a meal.